astitvabajpai/primetrade-ai-python-developer/README.md

 # Hyperliquid × Fear & Greed — Trading Intelligence

 > Exploring the relationship between Bitcoin market sentiment and trader performance on Hyperliquid DEX.
-> Built for the Python Development Intern assignment — Anything.ai
+> Built for the Python Development Intern assignment

 ---